creoapp/documentation/docs/drafts/how-creo-works.md

 ### MVC pattern, the right way

 Model–view–controller is an architectural pattern commonly used for developing user interfaces that divides an application into three interconnected parts.
-There is a Model where your data structure resides, View which represents how data is visualized to end user and Controller which is the logic behind the transformation between the input data (from the Model) and the output data (to the View).
+There is a Model where your data structure resides, View which represents how data is visualized to end user and Controller which is the logic code between the input data (from the Model) and the output data (to the View).
 **Creo** adopts this common pattern in a way that lets you visualize in real time both the Model and the View parts and greatly reduce the amount of code required in the Controller step.
 With **Creo** you'll be able to develop mobile applications much faster than with any other tool.

 1. The Model can be visually built and tested using [DataSet](dataset.md)
 2. Views can be visually constructed using drag'n drop operations in the [Layout](layout.md) or in the [DesignBoard](design-board.md)
-3. Thanks to the [Events](objects-and-events.md) subsystem , the Controller is much easier to write
+3. Thanks to the [Events](code.md) subsystem, the Controller is much easier to write